mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Here, you can learn a bunch of interesting information about your collection.
 For example, if the *_id* feild value has the type *ObjectId*, then it stores the information about when this document was created.
 In this case, all the documents from this sample of data were created on a *Wednesday in January of 2014*.

 The next feild is *acquisition*.
 At a high level, we see that most documents have the value *null* in the feild.
 But approximately 14% in this sample are sub-documents.
+Clicking on that, we find that they each have nine nested fields.
+When I expand this field, I can see a breakdown for each of those field in the sub-documents, which is awesome.